3dem/relion-documents/source/Reference/STA/Programs/refine_ctf.rst

 -----------------------------

 - ``--do_defocus``: instructs the program to estimate the defoci.
-- ``--lambda``: regularisation strength.
+- ``--do_reg_defocus``: applies defocus regularisation.
 High-tilt images do not offer enough signal to recover the defocus value precisely.
 The regularisation forces the estimated defoci to assume similar values within a given tilt series, which prevents those high-tilt images from overfitting.
+- ``--lambda``: defocus regularisation strength.
 - ``--d0`` and ``--d1``: minimal and maximal defocus offset (from the initial value) to scan in the initial part of the defocus estimation.
 This scan allows the algorithm to escape a local minimum in case it has been intialised in one.
 Afterwards, a local astigmatic-defocus refinement is performed.
 Both values are assumed to be given in Å.
 - ``--ds``: number of steps between ``--d0`` and ``--d1``.
+- ``--kmin``: Lowest spatial frequency to consider, in Å.
+- ``--reset_to_common``: Reset the CTFs of all tilts to a common one prior to local refinement.

 Ice-thickness estimation arguments: